RESEARCH STARTER

 Infrastructure Damage

-Rising sea levels will affect Florida’s highways, bridges, houses, factories, waterways, ports, airports, mass transit systems, sewage treatment plants, and water supply facilities.
+Rising sea levels affect Florida’s highways, bridges, houses, factories, waterways, ports, airports, mass transit systems, sewage treatment plants, and water supply facilities.
 Unfortunately, many of these systems are already under stress as a result of long-term deferral of maintenance.
 In addition, the productivity of the coastal lands for agriculture, residences, tourism, recreation, and industry will be affected by rising sea levels, as will Florida’s estuaries, wetlands, and coastal groundwater tables.
-Worse still, as salt water from the ocean intrudes along the coast, the well fields from which many Florida cities get their drinking water will become contaminated.
+Worse still, as saltwater from the ocean intrudes along the coast, the well fields from which many Florida cities get their drinking water will become contaminated.

 Environmental Changes

 South Florida is classified as subtropical because of its mild winter season.
 Central and North Florida have more severe winters, with frequent freezing temperatures.
 However, global warming could cause South Florida to become tropical and cause Central Florida to develop the subtropical characteristics South Florida now has.
 These temperature changes would result in longer growing seasons and a poleward shift of certain plant and animal ranges.
-Mangroves would grow farther north, for example, and cypress, which are not tolerant of salt water, would decline and eventually die, as the rising ocean waters extended inland.
+Mangroves would grow farther north, for example, and cypress, which are not tolerant of saltwater, would decline and eventually die, as the rising ocean waters extended inland.
 Humans would be affected as well: Heat-related deaths could increase, and tropical diseases could spread.
 South Florida already has occasional cases of St. Louis encephalitis and malaria.
 The numbers of these cases would probably increase as temperatures warmed, and dengue fever could appear as well.

 Context